Coinbase vs Crypto.com - 2026 UK Comparison

 Which Exchange Is Cheaper for UK Traders?

-When comparing overall costs, Crypto.com offers lower trading fees, but Coinbase provides greater transparency and fewer hidden spreads.
-For occasional traders, the difference may be minimal — but active users will notice Crypto.com’s savings, especially when staking or using its exchange rather than the app.
+When comparing overall costs, Crypto.com offers lower published trading fees, but Coinbase Advanced provides greater transparency and fewer hidden spreads.
+In our March 2026 live test, Coinbase Advanced cost 1.19% on a £99.97 BTC purchase — meaningfully cheaper than the standard 1.49% rate.
+For occasional traders, the difference may be modest, but active users will notice Crypto.com’s savings, especially when using its exchange rather than the app.

 Fee Comparison Table: Coinbase vs Crypto.com